secretstartups/handbook/architecture/workflow/index.html.md

 to reason about how to get it done, how to iterate wisely to get the most of this work.

-People that got involved into the discussion in the blueprint merge request collaborate together to extend it with a 3-months landscape.
+Those who have been involved in the discussion in the blueprint merge request collaborate together to extend it with a 3-months landscape.
 More Domain Experts get involved if necessary.
 The result of this collaboration could be a description of three first iterations that can be done in a one milestone each.